DikachiFlavian1/Database-/README.md

     CAST(RANDOM() * 1000 + 1 AS NUMERIC (10, 2)),  -- Random total income between 1 and 1000
     CAST(RANDOM() * 500 + 1 AS NUMERIC (10, 2))  -- Random total expenses between 1 and 500
 FROM generate_series(1, 850) i;

+__the visualization for this project will be done on google datastudio__

 check the tables files above to see the resultof the table and values creation __IF YOU READ TO THIS PATH , ITS IMPORTANT THAT YOOU NOTE THAT THIS WAS A PROJECT I ASSIGNED MY SELF AND THE VALUES AND NAMES ARE FICTIONAL BUT  THE PROJECT GOAL REMAINS__